 All users of this handbook are invited to submit comments and recommendations for changes through the Office of the Dean of Students.
-Additions, deletions and changes to this handbook may occur throughout the year.
-For the most up to date versions of policies please refer to the following website http://www.tamuk.edu/dean/dean_files/studenthandbook.pdf.
+Additions, deletions, and changes to this handbook may occur throughout the year.

 Best wishes for a successful and memorable year!